vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 Replace Standard Animations
 -----------------------------------

-You can have your avatar express custom animations in different ways:
+You can have your avatar use your custom animations by overriding the default animations.
+There are two different ways to do this:

 + `Override Using a Script`_: Write a script to override standard animations.
 + `Create a Custom Avatar Animation JSON file`_: You can modify this file or create a new data file.